000martin/HANK_MNS.jl/docs/src/index.md

-# My Replication of xyz
+# Replication of McKay, Nakamura, and Steinsson (2017)

+This is a replication of ["The Power of Forward Guidance"](https://www.aeaweb.org/articles?id=10.1257/aer.20150063) by Alisdair McKay, Emi Nakamura, and Jón Steinsson.

-> This replication study was part of my evaluation for the course [Numerical Methods](https://floswald.github.io/NumericalMethods/) at SciencesPo Paris in Spring 2021
+The project was part of our evaluation for the course [Numerical Methods](https://floswald.github.io/NumericalMethods/) at SciencesPo Paris in Spring 2021.

 In this replication study, we do ...

 ```@autodocs
 Modules = [HANK_MNS]